wolberine/docs/markdown/tutorials/onboarding-kit.md

 {{{ image src="/wp-content/uploads/2017/02/onboarding-lesson1-wiring.png"
     alt="Lesson 1 wiring diagram" }}}

-* Note: in sketches, all pins can be named via the generic left (L) and right (R) pin names (i.e. L18).
-However D- pin names can only be configured as digital outputs, A- pin names can only be configured as analog outputs.... need Erik to confirm...
+Note: in sketches, all pins can be named via the generic left (L) and right (R) pin names (i.e. L18).
+However D- pin names can only be configured as digital outputs, A- pin names can only be configured as analog outputs.

-* Once you're all wired up there are a couple of things to note.
+Once you're all wired up there are a couple of things to note.
     * In your setup function, the GPIO on the Dash needs to be set as an output pin.
 To blink the LED, we're setting digital pin D30 to an output.

 ```clike